anthony-cros/data-science-from-scratch-scala/README.md

 ## Python vs Scala

-The scope of the book does not really allow comparing the two languages in general, and neither does the code in this repository.
+The scope of the book does not allow comparing the two languages in general, and neither does the code in this repository.
 My personal take on "static vs dynamic" is best articulated in [this article](https://existentialtype.wordpress.com/2011/03/19/dynamic-languages-are-static-languages/) by Robert Harper.
 The Scala vs Python debate specifically is much more involved since their respective ecosystems matter tremendously.

 A few things do stand out from the current repo:
-- Python offers some nice abstractions such as collections.Counter that Scala would benefit from porting.
+- Python offers some nice abstractions such as `collections.Counter` that Scala would benefit from porting.
-- Python oddly misses a built-in group-by mechanism, at least looking something like [this method](https://github.com/joelgrus/data-science-from-scratch/blob/d85ad71/scratch/decision_trees.py#L69-L73)
+- Python oddly misses a built-in group-by mechanism, at least when looking something like [this method](https://github.com/joelgrus/data-science-from-scratch/blob/d85ad71/scratch/decision_trees.py#L69-L73)
 - Scala has nice a great group-by mechanism but misses group-by-key, count-bys and ListMap-counterparts (ListMap is insertion-order preserving)

 ## Style